 Axolotl

-FOREVER YOUNG!Our Axolotl is a type of Salamander.
+FOREVER YOUNG!Axolotls are a type of Salamander.
 They don’t metamorph so don’t grow into adulthood, they stay looking young for the rest of their life.
 If they did, they would look like Tiger Salamanders but with spots instead of stripes.

 - DISTRIBUTION: Lake Xochimilco and Lake Chalco near Mexico City